History of Qatar: Oil drilling

 The scramble for oil raised the stakes in regional territorial disputes and signified the need to establish territorial borders.
 The first move came in 1922 at a boundary conference in Uqair when prospector Major Frank Holmes attempted to include Qatar in an oil concession he was discussing with Ibn Saud.
 Sir Percy Cox, the British representative, saw through the ploy and drew a line on the map separating the Qatar Peninsula from the mainland.
-The first oil survey took place in 1926 under the direction of George Martin Lees, a geologist contracted to the Anglo-Persian Oil Company, but no oil was found.
-The oil issue raised its head again in 1933 after an oil strike in Bahrain.
+The first oil survey took place in 1926 under the direction of George Martin Lees, a geologist contracted to the Anglo-Persian Oil Company (APOC), but no oil was found.
+The oil issue rose again in 1933 after an oil strike in Bahrain.
 Lees had already noted that, in such an eventuality, Qatar should be investigated again.
 After lengthy negotiations on 17 May 1935, Abdullah bin Jassim signed a concession agreement with Anglo-Persian representatives for a period of 75 years in return for 400,000 rupees on signature and 150,000 rupees per annum with royalties.
 As part of the agreement, Great Britain made more specific promises of assistance than they had in earlier treaties.
-Anglo-Persian transferred the concession to the IPC subsidiary company Petroleum Development (Qatar) Ltd. in order to meet its obligations under the Red Line Agreement.
+APOC transferred the concession to the IPC subsidiary company Petroleum Development (Qatar) Ltd. to meet its obligations under the Red Line Agreement.

-Bahrain claimed rule over a group of islands encompassing the two countries in 1936.
+Bahrain claimed rule over a group of islands between the two countries in 1936.
 The largest island was Hawar Islands, situated off the west coast of Qatar, where the Bahrainis had established a small military garrison.
-Britain accepted the Bahraini claim over Abdullah bin Jassim's objections, in large part because the Bahraini sheikh's personal British adviser was able to phrase their case in a legal manner familiar to British officials.
-In 1937, the Bahrainis again laid claim to the deserted town of Zubarah after being involved in a dispute involving the Al Nuaim tribe.
-Abdullah bin Jassim sent a large, heavily armed force and succeeded in defeating the Al Nuaim.
+Britain accepted the Bahraini claim over Abdullah bin Jassim's objections, largely because the Bahraini sheikh's personal British adviser was able to phrase their case in a legal manner familiar to British officials.
+In 1937, the Bahrainis again laid claim to the deserted town of Zubarah after being involved in an armed conflict between Abdullah bin Jassim and the Na'im tribe.
+Abdullah bin Jassim sent a large, heavily armed force and defeated the Na'im.
 The British political resident in Bahrain supported Qatar's claim and warned Hamad ibn Isa Al Khalifa, the ruler of Bahrain, not to intervene militarily.
 Indignant over the loss of Zubarah, Hamad ibn Isa imposed a crushing embargo on trade and travel to Qatar.